mantidproject/documents/Design/CrashReporting/DesignDocument.md

 ### Overview

 The major segments that need to be implemented in order to report crashes are:
 * A method to detect when Mantid has crashed, it is proposed this is done within the launcher scripts.
+The scripts being disccused here are those used to launch mantidplot and not the mantidpython wrapper script.
 * A service to gather further information and then send these crashes to the web service.
 * An interface to ask the user for additional information on these crashes.
 * A webservice and database.